SamMarkowitz/docs-test/docs/14_lesson.md

 The folder structure where the CLI executable is should look something like this:

-+ slang
++ cloudslang
     + bin
-	    + slang
+	    + cloudslang
-	    + slang.bat
+	    + cloudslang.bat
 	+ content (if using pre-built CLI)
-		+ includes all the ready-made slang content
+		+ includes all the ready-made CloudSlang content
 	+ lib
 		+ includes all the Java .jar files for the CLI
 	+ python-lib